LuBashQ/LPSpp/README.md

-# LSPpp
+# LPSpp

-LSPpp is an interpreter for the simple assembly-like programming language LSP.
-It's written in C++1x.
+LSPpp is an interpreter for the simple assembly-like programming language LPS, written in C++1x.

 ## How to compile and run